walkingshamrock/zsh-git-venv-prompt/README.md

 Contributions are welcome!
 If you find a bug or have an improvement, please open an issue or submit a pull request.

+## Acknowledgements

+Special thanks to [pure](https://github.com/sindresorhus/pure) for their inspiration and influence in designing the shell prompts.

 ## License

 This plugin is licensed under the MIT License.
 See the LICENSE file for details.